QuantCalcState TaxMissouri

 Does Missouri tax Roth conversions?

 Missouri taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 4.70%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 4.70%, a $30,000 conversion costs about $1,410 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in Missouri for 2026?